lindemer/VEDLIoT/vexriscv_intro.md

     - [Plugins](#plugins)
     - [Side effects](#side-effects)
     - [Repository structure](#repository-structure)

+## Setup
+We recommend following the installation instructions from the VexRiscv README [found here](https://github.com/SpinalHDL/VexRiscv/blob/master/src/main/scala/vexriscv/demo/CustomInstruction.scala).
+The rest of the README requires an understanding of how the CPU is structured on a high level, which this page aims to provide.

 ## SpinalHDL
 SpinalHDL is a Scala-based hardware description language.
 Traditional HDLs offer few high-level abstractions, which leads to long and repetitive descriptions of wiring interconnects.
 Developing complex hardware in those languages is very time consuming, and maintenence can be difficult.
 SpinalHDL allows developers to leverage high-level abstractions, as well as object-oriented and functional programming patterns, to create concise self-documenting hardware.